-3.3 Monitoring the achievement of the Authority's objectives through a comprehensive performance management framework:
+3.2 Monitoring the achievement of the Authority's objectives through a comprehensive performance management framework:

-3.3.1 The IRMP and other service projects are incorporated into one document - the Service Delivery Plan.
-There is an ongoing system of monitoring and reporting on the achievement of projects in the Service Delivery Plan via regular reports to the Community Safety and Protection Committee (or any other Committee if applicable) and the Strategic Leadership Team.
-Station Community Safety Plans have also been developed to give details of the activities taking place throughout Merseyside.
+The CRMP and other service projects are incorporated each year into one document - the Service Delivery Plan.
+There is an ongoing system of monitoring, management and reporting on the achievement of projects in the Service Delivery Plan via regular reports to the Strategic Leadership Team and Community Safety and Protection Committee (or any other committee if applicable).
+Station Community Risk Management Plans also give details of the activities taking place throughout Merseyside.
 The reporting process applies traffic light status for each performance indicator in the Service Delivery Plan and attention is drawn to progress achieved and matters to be addressed.
-Copies of the Service Delivery Plan can be found on the Authority's website.
+Copies of the Service Delivery Plan and performance updates can be found on the Authority's website.

-3.4 The Internal Control Environment:
+3.3 The Internal Control Environment

-3.4.1 The Authority's internal control mechanism comprise many systems, policies, procedures and operations, however the system cannot eliminate all risks of failure to achieve the Authority's aims and objectives.
+The Authority's internal control mechanism comprise of many systems, policies, procedures and operations, however the system cannot eliminate all risks of failure to achieve the Authority's aims and objectives.
 Once a risk has been identified the Authority where possible eliminates the risk.
 If this is not possible then procedures are established to manage the risk effectively, efficiently and economically.
 Some of the significant control processes are outlined below:

-3.4.2 Policy and decision making process
+Policy and decision-making process

-The Authority has meaningful democratic control over its activities via an approved committee structure with agreed Terms of Reference that are reviewed once a year by the Authority at its Annual General Meeting.
-The

-Authority has a written Constitution that was reviewed in 2023/24 and approved by the Authority at its meeting on 8 June 2023 (CFO/030/23), which is published and sets out how the Authority operates, how decisions are made, and the procedures which are followed to ensure these are efficient, transparent and accountable to local citizens.
+The Authority has meaningful democratic control over its activities via an approved committee structure with agreed Terms of Reference that are reviewed once a year by the Authority at its Annual General Meeting (AGM).
+The Authority has a written Constitution that was reviewed in 2024/25 and approved by the Authority at its meeting on 13th June 2024 (CFO/42/24), which is published and sets out how the Authority operates, how decisions are made, and the procedures which are followed to ensure these are efficient, transparent and accountable to local citizens.
+The Constitution was updated and approved by the Authority on the 27th February 2025, to include amendments to the Contract Standing Orders section following new procurement legislation, namely the Procurement Act 2023.
 The Constitution is reviewed every year by the Authority at its AGM.